On the Tur\'{a}n number of odd-ballooning of $3$-chromatic graphs: Proof of Theorem

 \section{Proof of Theorem \ref{thm1.1}}

 Throughout this section, assume that $n$ is sufficiently large and choose an arbitrary graph $G_n\in {\rm EX}(n,F^{o})$.
-In this section, we only give the proof of Theorem \ref{thm1.1} for the case that each component of $F^{\bullet}$ is an even cycle.
-The proofs of other cases are similar and hence omitted here.
+We focus on the proof of Theorem \ref{thm1.1} for the case that each component of $F^{\bullet}$ is an even cycle.
+The proofs for the remaining cases are analogous and are thus omitted.